 Chapter 4: Withdrawing from Objects of Sense

-Spiritual life is the intensive and systematic disentanglement of oneself from the clutches of the unspiritual forces, all which arise from what we call the consciousness of externality.
+Spiritual life is the intensive and systematic disentanglement of oneself from the clutches of unspiritual forces, all which arise from what we call the consciousness of externality.
 This is what is called Vritra, to whom I made reference yesterday from the Mahabharata.
 The consciousness of externality is the consciousness of space, time and objectivity.
 It is this that is harassing us every day—night and day, from birth to death.
 This is also called the trouble arising from sense perception, due to which we say the senses have to be controlled, and so on.
 The senses, their activity, the outward projection of the mind, the consciousness of space, time and objects—all these ultimately mean one and the same thing; and yoga, spiritual life, is only a consistent effort that we put forth to gain independence—freedom from these tangles in which we are caught.

 We are caught not only in one way, but in every way—not from one side, but from all sides.
-We are in the midst of a very powerful net that has been spread before us, above us, below us, to the right and to the left, to the front and the rear, and all around; and like a small fly that is caught in the spider’s web and unable to free itself, similarly we are caught up in the network of external relations which also include the relation with this body, because this body is also an external object.
+We are in the midst of a very powerful net that has been spread before us: above us, below us, to the right and to the left, to the front and to the rear, and all around.
+Like a small fly that is caught in the spider’s web unable to free itself, similarly we are caught up in the network of external relations, which also include the relation with this body, because this body is also an external object.
 Externality does not mean ‘outside this body’, as we are likely to take it to mean.
 The body is not so important a substance or a centre as we imagine it to be.
-It is as important as anything else in this world.
-But to give it an exclusive importance, to regard this body as of primary importance, greater importance than we attach to other bodies, is called selfishness.
+It is as important as anything else in this world, but to give it an exclusive importance, to regard this body as of primary importance, greater importance than we attach to other bodies, is called selfishness.
 That is worse than being caught up in the network of externality.
 We have gone deep, deeper and deepest—far below a possibility of easy extrication.
-We have sunk ourselves into the heart of matter, and become one with it.
+We have sunk ourselves into the heart of matter and become one with it.

 Something worse than that has also happened.
-We have not merely got ourselves absorbed in matter and become the body, due to which we say 'I' as this body; but we have done something more serious than this.
-Serious it is, no doubt, to get identified with this body; a great blunder it is to imagine ourselves to be this body, but a greater blunder have we committed.
+We have not merely got ourselves absorbed in matter and become the body, due to which we call ‘I’ this body; but we have done something more serious than this.
+Serious it is, no doubt, to get identified with this body; a great blunder it is to imagine ourselves to be this body, but we have committed an even greater blunder.
 What is it?
-We have come out of this body in an artificial manner, not in a natural way; and this coming out of our consciousness from this body in an unnatural way is called sense perception.
+We have come out of this body in an artificial manner, not in a natural way.
+This coming out of our consciousness from this body in an unnatural way is called sense perception.

 Sense perception is not natural knowledge.
 It is unnatural, distorted, erroneous, binding, misleading; that is called samsara.
 Like a light ray passing through a prism and getting split up into different aspects of its constituents, consciousness appears to have passed through the prism of this bodily individuality and got spilt up into the rays of sensory activity.
 The indivisibility of consciousness has been split up into the divisibility of sensory activity and perception.